9 Steps to Starting Your Florida Business

 For example:

-2. Decide on Your Business Entity Type
+Choose Your Business Entity Type

 Which business structure you choose will depend on how many owners your business has and what industry you’re in.
 Common business types include sole proprietorships, general partnerships, and limited liability companies (LLCs), and corporations.